 Rouen, Caen, Le Havre, Cherbourg, Giverny, Honfleur, Fécamp, Saint Lô and across all of Normandy

 4 July - 15 November 2020

 Inspired by the unique light, beauty and mystery of Normandy, the Impressionist painters set up their easels throughout the region: by the Seine estuary, along the coast, in Rouen’s old town and in the village of Giverny.
-This year’s Normandy Impressionist Festival runs from 4 July to 15 November 2020 and focuses on the theme of a new day, a new colour.
+In 2020, Normandy Impressionist Festival ran from 4 July to 15 November and focused on the theme of a new day, a new colour.

 Normandy, birthplace of Impressionism

 Normandy was, for many Impressionist painters, their birthplace and home.
 Its proximity to Paris and growing number of fashionable seaside resorts such as Dieppe, Le Havre, Honfleur, Deauville and Trouville-sur-Mer meant that artists came to Normandy by train and stayed, producing an artistic legacy which would be hard to rival anywhere else.
 For over half a century, these seaside resorts, alongside Rouen, the bucolic Pays de Caux region and later Monet’s home in Giverny, were the inspiration for numerous canvases.